Thinkful/thinkful-curriculum-starter-files/iain-notes/sa_tutorial/important_concepts.rst

     from sqlalchemy.orm import sessionmaker
     Session = sessionmaker(bind=engine)
     db_session = Session()

+# TODO: demonstrate how to do this if engine has not been created at time of sessionmaker call

 We can now use our session object to query our database to get objects, and to persist new objects to the database by adding them to the session.
 Queries will execute immediately, but adding new objects to the db or updating existing objects requires us to